fenago/intro-ruby/README.md

 * Import and process external data and output it in a structured format such as CSV or Excel spreadsheet
 * Interact with public APIs and create reusable RubyGems using their content
 * Keep your development process bug-free with various Ruby testing methods
-* Create a blogging application with Ruby on Rails and host it on a cloud application platform like Heroku

-**The examples of this title has been implemented in the Windows/MAC/Linux operating system.**

 ### Software Requirement
 * Ruby Version2.6